OpenCyphal/libcanard/CONTRIBUTING.md

 The implementation shall be fully compliant with the UAVCAN/CAN specification.

 The implementation and the API should be kept simple.
-The core library `canard.c` (that is, excluding the optional DSDL presentation layer extension) shall never become larger than 1000 logical lines of code.
-This restriction ensures that the library is kept simple and easy to validate and verify.
 There will be no high-level abstractions -- if that is desired, other implementations of UAVCAN should be used.

 The library is intended for deeply embedded systems where the resources may be scarce.